neildeo05/timevis/hierarchical-encapsulation/README.md

 ## Refactoring / Updates
-- [ ] Port to numpy - always faster
+- [X] Port to numpy - always faster (in decompress functions)
-- [ ] Use numba jit/njit to speed up the process for very large values
+- [ ] Multithreading/Multiprocessing/Ray for utilizing more cores
-- [ ] Ditch pypy
 - [ ] Faster way to load data?
 - [ ] Add support for more frontends
   - [ ] Altair